10 Senior Life Insurance Terms That You Need to Know

 This is the amount that an insurer will pay out to the beneficiaries of your senior life insurance plan.
-Usually an amount to be payed out at regular intervals for life.
+Usually, an amount to be paid out at regular intervals for life.
 So, for example, a life insurance plan might pay an annuity of $40,000 every year to your spouse.

 Cash Surrender Value

 An amount payable in case a policy owner decides to terminate their plan before it would usually pay out in virtue of the owner’s death or some other conditions of maturity.
 This will usually be an agreed upon amount minus a surrender charge and any other fees or debts owed.

 If you want to purchase a senior life insurance plan for another person, then you must have some insurable interest in them.
 An insurable interest exists between any two people related by blood, those who have established an interest through a history of affection (e.g. married couples), or anyone else who has a lawful or economic desire that the subject of the life insurance plan should continue to live.
 For example, you would be able to buy senior life insurance for your parents because you are related by blood as well as a history of affection.

 How long your insurance provider expects you to live.
 Insurance providers will usually have a table with which they determine the likelihood that an insurance holder will die by a certain age.
 What’s on this table is what determines your basic premium, which can go up or down depending on other factors that may affect the length of the insurance holder’s life.